Does Aging Change Blood Glucose Levels?

 Exercise

 Any type of physical activity can help improve your glucose sensitivity and help with weight management.
-The Centers for Disease Control and Prevention and the American Heart Association recommend adults engage in 150 minutes per week of moderate aerobic exercise, 75 minutes of vigorous exercise, or a combination of both, and resistance exercise to strengthen all major muscle groups two days per week.25
+The Centers for Disease Control and Prevention and the American Heart Association recommend adults engage in 150 minutes per week of moderate aerobic exercise, 75 minutes of vigorous exercise, or a combination of both, and resistance exercise to strengthen all major muscle groups two days per week.22

-Exercise increases glucose uptake into skeletal muscle by 50-fold.26 In one study, exercise was more effective than metformin (a diabetes drug) in controlling blood sugar and reducing the risk of cardiovascular disease in adults with type 2 diabetes.27
+Exercise increases glucose uptake into skeletal muscle by 50-fold.26 In one study, exercise was more effective than metformin (a diabetes drug) in controlling blood sugar and reducing the risk of cardiovascular disease in adults with type 2 diabetes.22

 Monitor Your Sugar Intake

 Minimize consumption of simple and processed sugars.
 According to a U.S. Department of Agriculture report, the average American consumes 156 pounds of sugar yearly.
 Reduce sugar consumption by choosing whole foods whenever possible and watching for added sugar in processed foods.
+Rely on blood glucose tests to assess your body’s reaction to meals and snacks, and keep glucose tablets on hand in case your sugar drops too low.

 Get Adequate Vitamin D

-Vitamin D helps regulate insulin secretion, increase insulin sensitivity, and reduce inflammation.28 Just 20 minutes in the sunshine twice weekly can provide enough exposure to ultraviolet B radiation to meet your vitamin D requirements.
+Vitamin D helps regulate insulin secretion, increase insulin sensitivity, and reduce inflammation.23 Just 20 minutes in the sunshine twice weekly can provide enough exposure to ultraviolet B radiation to meet your vitamin D requirements.

 Get Plenty of Restful Sleep

-Disrupted or inadequate sleep can increase your risk of metabolic syndrome, high blood pressure, abnormal blood lipids, type 2 diabetes, cardiovascular disease, and insulin resistance.31 Try to prioritize a bedtime routine and aim for 7 to 8 hours of restful, uninterrupted sleep each night.
-For more tips, read Improving Sleep Quality: How to Not Wake Up Tired.
+Disrupted or inadequate sleep can increase your risk of metabolic syndrome, high blood pressure, abnormal blood lipids, type 2 diabetes, cardiovascular disease, and insulin resistance.25 Try to prioritize a bedtime routine and aim for 7 to 8 hours of restful, uninterrupted sleep each night.

 Choose a Healthy Diet

 Metabolic changes typically begin 10 to 13 years before type 2 diabetes is diagnosed.
 Early detection of changes in glucose sensitivity provides more opportunities to make lifestyle changes that may delay or even prevent type 2 diabetes.
-Studies have shown that a single fasting blood glucose, hemoglobin A1C or 2-hr OGTT may miss many people later diagnosed with type 2 diabetes.1
+Studies have shown that a single fasting blood glucose, hemoglobin A1C, or 2-hr OGTT may miss many people later diagnosed with type 2 diabetes.1

 A CGM and the Signos app provide you with real-time data on how your body reacts to the foods you eat, as well as recommendations on how to make small tweaks to your diet that can have a big impact over time.